Get better sleep at night with a few simple tweaks to your environment and daytime habits.

 The average person keeps their bed about 10 years, though the NSF and Better Sleep Council recommend replacing it every seven to eight years.
 A study from Oklahoma State University of people whose mattresses averaged 9.5 years old found that a new mattress improved comfort and sleep.

-If your mattress is older than eight years or if you find it difficult to get comfortable or awake with pain and soreness, than it might be time to take a closer look at your bed.
+If your mattress is older than eight years or if you find it difficult to get comfortable or awake with pain and soreness than it might be time to look for the best bed for back pain.

 9. Try Not to Stress Over Sleep Too Much